15 min read

 - Highly processed foods are foods made with additives you wouldn’t find in your home.
 Think: soda, chicken nuggets, store-bought baked goods, and chips.

-- This dietary pattern has been blamed for contributing to diet-related diseases such as obesity, type 2 diabetes, hypertension, and heart disease.
+- This dietary pattern has been blamed for contributing to diet-related diseases such as type 2 diabetes, hypertension, and heart disease.

 - A diet rich in whole foods is better for your health and may even reverse some of the damages caused by SAD.